Hadoop MapReduce Tutorial – A Complete Guide to Mapreduce

 MapReduce is the processing layer of Hadoop.
-MapReduce is a programming model designed for processing large volumes of data in parallel by dividing the work into a set of independent tasks.
+MapReduce programming model is designed for processing large volumes of data in parallel by dividing the work into a set of independent tasks.
 You need to put business logic in the way MapReduce works and rest things will be taken care by the framework.
 Work (complete job) which is submitted by the user to master is divided into small works (tasks) and assigned to slaves.

 MapReduce programs are written in a particular style influenced by functional programming constructs, specifical idioms for processing lists of data.
 Here in MapReduce, we get inputs from a list and it converts it into output which is again a list.
 It is the heart of Hadoop.
 Hadoop is so much powerful and efficient due to MapRreduce as here parallel processing is done.